 Afterward, you might ask yourself a question about how to treat a burn on your hand from a hot pan?
 But not to worry, in this article, we are going to explain treatments for different grade burns.
 Moreover, this article will cover when to use home remedies, assistance from the first aid kit, or seek proper medical care.

-The severity of burn determines what kind of treatment you need.
-Burns are categorized by severity of burn and fall into four categories as :
+The severity of the burn determines what kind of treatment you need.
+Burns are categorized by severity of the burn and fall into four categories:

 First Degree burn:

-Least severe burn which only affects the upper layer of skin, epidermis.
+The least severe burn only affects the upper layer of skin, the epidermis.